 NASA Public Observing Night

 The public may visit the Baker Observatory during public viewing events that are conducted by the PAMS department twice each year, in April or May, and in September or October.
 It's free and families are welcome.
 Carpooling is encouraged due to limited parking area.

-Please check the University's master calendar or follow our department's blog for up-to-date information on the next event as well as information on potential postponements due to inclement weather.
+Please check the University's master calendar or follow the department's facebook page for up-to-date information on the next event as well as information on potential postponements due to inclement weather.